Managing search and SpotIQ settings

 This setting does not affect the display of summaries in saved objects, such as saved answers, pinned tables, or headline tiles in Liveboards.
-NOTE: This setting does not affect the display of summaries in saved objects, such as saved answers, pinned tables, or headline tiles in Liveboards.

 Select Save changes.
 Alternatively, you can Reset to default.
 By default, ThoughtSpot indexes new columns at a frequency of 24 hours, and enables summaries and headlines.

 Under SpotIQ settings, you can enable or disable SpotIQ analyze.

 To enable or disable SpotIQ Analyze, follow these steps:

 Select the Edit button in the SpotIQ Settings section.